bethkux/ASS_ENR1/identification_of_responsibilities.md

 #### Responsibilities

+1. User interface (UI) interaction and navigation
+    - Provide access to the enrollment section and verify user session.
+    - Load available courses from the database.
+    - Log access for auditing.

+2. Course availability retrieval
+    - Fetch lecture and practical sessions for the chosen course.
+    - Filter out full or inactive sessions.
+    - Display available options in a clear format.

+3. User input capture and validation
+    - Allow student to select one or more session tickets.
+    - Validate selections and check for time conflicts.
+    - Store valid selections for enrollment processing.

+4. Enrollment validation and processing
+    - Verify prerequisites and remaining course capacity.
+    - Execute enrollment transaction safely.
+    - Update student enrollment records.

+5. Schedule update and confirmation
+    - Update the student’s schedule with new sessions.
+    - Send confirmation via notification or email.
+    - Persist all changes in the database.

 ### Feature: Student’s cancellation of enrollment

 As a student, I want to be able to cancel an existing enrollment, so that I can reflect real changes in my plan.